 FF has significant capabilities in the areas of vehicle engineering, development and design, and has developed a number of proprietary systems and technologies.
-As of October 20, 2022, FF has been granted approximately 650 patents (with approximately a third issued in the U.S., slightly less than two-thirds issued in China, and the remaining issued in other jurisdictions).
-These patents are issued to various FFIE entities, including Faraday Future, Faraday & Future, FF Automotive (China) Co., Ltd., Leka Automotive Intelligent Technology (Beijing) Co., Ltd., and LeEco Eco-Car (Zhejiang) Co., Ltd. FF intends to continue to file additional patent applications with respect to its technology.
+As of March 31, 2022, FF has been granted more than 650 patents (with approximately a third issued in the U.S., slightly less than two-thirds issued in China, and the remaining issued in other jurisdictions).
+FF intends to continue to file additional patent applications with respect to its technology.
 FF's patented technology covers UI/UX, powertrain, ADAS, body, hardware/software platform and chassis.
 Key patents include FF's inverter assembly, integrated drive and motor assemblies, methods and apparatus for generating current commands for an interior permanent magnet ("IPM") motor and seamless vehicle access system.
 These key patents will expire in 2035 or 2036.